 Application

 The asylum application can be made either at the border police office or within the territory at the provincial Immigration Office (Ufficio immigrazione) of the Police (Questura), where fingerprinting and photographing (fotosegnalamento) are carried out.
-In case the asylum application is made at the border, the Border Police invites asylum seekers to present themselves at the Questura for formal registration.
+In case the asylum application is made at the border, the Border Police invites asylum applicants to present themselves at the Questura for formal registration.
 Police authorities cannot examine the merits of the asylum application.
-The law establishes that the lodging of the application should occur within 3 days from the manifestation of the will to apply – 6 days if the willingness is manifested at border – the time limit may be postponed up to 10 days in case of huge numbers.[7]
-In practice, however, these deadlines are rarely respected, and especially in big metropolitan areas such as Milan, Rome, and Naples, asylum seekers manage to lodge their applications only after some weeks or even a couple of months.
+The law establishes that the lodging of the application should occur within 3 days from the expression of the will to apply – 6 days if the willingness is manifested at border – the time limit may be postponed up to 10 days in case of significant numbers.[10]
+In practice, however, these deadlines are rarely respected, and especially in big metropolitan areas such as Milan, Rome, and Naples, asylum applicants manage to lodge their applications only after some weeks or even a couple of months.

 Regular procedure